adaptlearning/adapt-contrib-assessment/README.md

 adapt-contrib-assessment
 ========================

-A basic assessment for the Adapt Framework which attaches to an 'article' object to group various question components (such as [adapt-contrib-mcq](https://github.com/adaptlearning/adapt-contrib-mcq), [adapt-contrib-textInput](https://github.com/adaptlearning/adapt-contrib-textInput) and [adapt-contrib-matching](https://github.com/adaptlearning/adapt-contrib-matching).
+A basic assessment for the Adapt Framework which attaches to an 'article' object to group various question components (such as [adapt-contrib-mcq](https://github.com/adaptlearning/adapt-contrib-mcq), [adapt-contrib-textInput](https://github.com/adaptlearning/adapt-contrib-textInput) and [adapt-contrib-matching](https://github.com/adaptlearning/adapt-contrib-matching)) and provide a score with feedback.

 A [sample JSON](https://github.com/adaptlearning/adapt-contrib-assessment/example.json) is given below which can be added to a single article block: